MicrosoftDocs/win32/desktop-src/search/-search-iitempreviewerext-suggestbrowserpolicy.md

 ---
-Description: Suggests the security policy to be applied to the browser. ms.assetid: 73541611-2024-4c33-ab03-e3204244c46c
+description: Suggests the security policy to be applied to the browser. ms.assetid: 73541611-2024-4c33-ab03-e3204244c46c
 title: IItemPreviewerExt::SuggestBrowserPolicy method
 ms.topic: reference